Waste management in Japan: Disaster debris

 Japan has been beset by significant natural disasters in the past, and the debris resulting from this type of destruction poses unique challenges for waste management.
 Various forms of debris are scattered around a large area and mixed together while significant volumes flow out to sea.
 One notable case study is waste management in the aftermath of the 2011 Tōhoku earthquake and tsunami.
 Before the disaster, Sendai, the largest city in the area that was heaviest hit, had prepared a plan involving removal of disaster waste from the area in one year and disposal within three years.
 The plan detailed contingencies to quickly restart essential waste services to maintain hygienic conditions, ensure transportation could be conducted smoothly and safely, and even included considerations to use local businesses in rebuilding efforts where possible.
 Smaller municipalities had varying waste disposal challenges depending on their local economy, and received technical assistance from prefectural officials.
-Other municipalities such as Tokyo also assisted by accepting disaster debris for local treatment and disposal, though were some concerns over radioactive contamination of the waste from the Fukushima Daiichi nuclear disaster.
+Other municipalities such as Tokyo also assisted by accepting disaster debris for local treatment and disposal, though there were some concerns over radioactive contamination of the waste from the Fukushima Daiichi nuclear disaster.